Bowes, Alistair William Interview

 As a kid in Greymouth growing up we were a bit naughty, because when the whitebait was running my dad and I would go – he’d drop me off – on a very favoured place on the riverbank, where you had to tie a rope onto one of the posts on the railway line so you could climb down a cliff to get onto a rock to catch whitebait.
 And if the whitebait were running I would stay the whole day there, and if it was really good I’d get into trouble with my mother because I’d tie knots in my jersey and fill it with whitebait.

-But it was a great place to grow up because on Saturday I played rugby in the morning for the school team; in the afternoon I played for the Blackball soccer team ‘cause they were a bit short of [on] numbers; on Sunday morning I used to run in the Harrier Club and in the afternoon I played rugby league.
+But it was a great place to grow up because on Saturday I played rugby in the morning for the school team; in the afternoon I played for the Blackball soccer team ‘cause they were a bit short of [on] numbers.
+On Sunday morning I used to run in the Harrier Club and in the afternoon I played rugby league.
 But in those days you couldn’t play rugby and rugby league, so I had an assumed name for the rugby league team, and that was ‘Alan Barnes’.
 And it was something of an embarrassment when Alan Barnes was picked for the rep [representative] team to represent West Coast Rugby League in an underage team – I think it was an Under-20 team.
-And I was one of the first people in the West Coast League scene to dive fast; and that wasn’t because I was particularly skilled, but it was a fairly brutal game and I got rid of the ball as quickly as I could.
+And I was one of the first people in the league scene in the West Coast to dive fast; that wasn’t because I was particularly skilled, but it was a fairly brutal game and I got rid of the ball as quickly as I could.

 However, after Greymouth I went to Canterbury Varsity, [University] because I was very convinced by my parents who said that a good education would be the best thing that I could do for myself if I wanted to get the most out of life.
 And that’s good advice.

-And I left, and I was very fortunate to work for a company called Freightways, and the managing director of Freightways was a fantastic guy, Russell Pettigrew … lately dead.
+I was very fortunate to work for a company called Freightways.
+The managing director of Freightways was a fantastic guy, Russell Pettigrew … lately dead.
 But he was a fine man, and he made a special effort with me.
 He’d come into the office where I was the first qualified accountant that the Freightways branch had had, and he’d make me feel really special.
-The local manager was a Mr Guthrie who was later Mayor of Christchurch; he was the Mayor at a [an] Anzac Day parade where Vietnamese War protestors came along to try and get the Vietnamese War dead honoured as well as the New Zealand war dead.
-I was outraged, so outraged that when I ceased work at Wattie’s I wrote a novel centred on that occasion which is unpublished as yet; I ought to get it done.
+The local manager was a Mr Guthrie who was later mayor of Christchurch; he was the mayor at a [an] Anzac Day parade where Vietnamese war protestors came along to try and get the Vietnamese war dead honoured, as well as the New Zealand war dead.
+I was outraged; so outraged that when I ceased work at Wattie’s I wrote a novel centred on that occasion, which is unpublished as yet – I ought to get it done.

-And the next time I met Sir James face to face was when we were taking over a company called Food Processors.
-That was centred on – of all places, Studholme Junction; I had to look it up on a map to find out where it was.
+The next time I met Sir James face to face was when we were taking over a company called Food Processors.
+That was centred on – of all places, Studholme Junction – I had to look it up on a map to find out where it was.
 And I was to go down there and finalise the takeover, and I was to go with the South Island manager of Wattie’s; but he was crook, so I went down on my own.
-I was set up in a [an] office in Dunedin, and I remember they had the auditors, the accountants, the lawyers … who knows?
+I was set up in a [an] office in Dunedin, and I remember that they had the auditors, the accountants, the lawyers … who knows?
 Quite a few people on the other side of the desk, and it was just me on one side of it.
-And because I wasn’t considered important enough Cliff [Skegg?] didn’t come to it; and we hammered out an agreement.
-And the next thing I heard about it was Sir James asked me to go into his office, and he told me that the vendor had complained that I had bullied the other people.
-And I thought, ‘It’s a bit odd that a young guy had bullied half a dozen other people’; and that he wasn’t accepting the deal that I had negotiated.
+And because I wasn’t considered important enough Cliff [?] didn’t come to it.
+We hammered out an agreement.
+And the next thing I heard about it was Sir James asked me to go into his office, and he told me that the vendor had complained that I’d bullied the other people … and I thought, ‘it’s a bit odd that a young guy had bullied half a dozen other people’ … and that he wasn’t accepting the deal that I had negotiated.
 And Sir James said, “Well what do you think I should do about it?”
 And I thought he was about to fire me, and by that stage I had two or three kids.
 He said, “Well I’ll tell you what I’m going to do – I’m going to send you down there again.”
-And so I went down again and being a bit flighty I gave them some extra money; but it was on the distribution side which Wattie Canneries didn’t have to pay for, but General Foods did.
+And so I went down again, and being a bit flighty I gave them some extra money; but it was on the distribution side which Wattie Canneries didn’t have to pay for, but General Foods did.
 So I was looked at as a bit of a hero for being a bit protective of Wattie Canneries.

-At that time we were very fortunate, because there was a drought in Europe … this was in the ‘76 year … a drought in Europe; and you know, I’d been finished tidying up the acquisitions and we had more capacity.
+At that time we were very fortunate, because there was a drought in Europe – this was in the ‘76 year – and you know, I’d been finished [finishing] tidying up the acquisitions, and we had more capacity.
 I knew that there’d been a drought in Europe because all the news about wine in Europe was that there was going to be a fabulous vintage, which it was; but [it] made us aware that there was an opportunity for peas.
 And we ended up doing a lot of extra peas, and we did them in the South Island largely because their season was later than that in the North Island, and we were able to hire a refrigerated ship because we didn’t have the cold stores that were big enough to tackle the peas.
 We just put ‘em into Timaru and we loaded the ship up; when it was full we sent it to Europe and made some really good money.
-Again that was nothing to do with any of my ability, it was just that I was the right person at the right time.
+Again, that was nothing to do with any of my ability, it was just that I was the right person at the right time.

-Also at Wattie Industries I was made responsible for the home economist that was put on the staff, and again being in the right place at the right time I was able to help her get her own programme on TV, [television] and she was acknowledged as the Wattie’s home economist.
+Also at Wattie Industries I was made responsible for the home economist that was put on the staff and again, being in the right place at the right time, I was able to help her get her own programme on TV, [television] and she was acknowledged as the Wattie’s home economist.
 She was doing a child’s programme, encouraging kids to do baking and the like.
-And we used my elder daughter, Stephanie, probably about eight or nine at the time – this would be in the late 1970s – to go over to the test kitchen we had at the Wattie’s Head Office; we built a new building for Wattie Industries close to Wattie Canneries, and we had a test kitchen there.
-And she tried out the recipes that our home economist, Sonia Gray, was developing to make sure that they were within the capabilities of young children.
+And we used my elder daughter, Stephanie, probably about eight or nine at the time – this’d be in the late 1970s – to go over to the test kitchen we had at the Wattie’s Head Office – we built a new building for Wattie Industries close to Wattie Canneries, and we had a test kitchen there – and she tried out the recipes that our home economist, Sonia Gray, was developing to make sure that they were within the capabilities of young children.
 And that was, I thought, a bit of a coup that we had our own programme on TV and we didn’t have to pay for it.

 In Wattie Industries’ view there was a need for a new impetus at one of the operating divisions, the equal of Wattie Canneries, which was General Foods.
 So after being the secretary of Wattie Industries for a number of years, which culminated in Wattie Industries winning the prize for the best annual report by a public listed New Zealand company.
 And they won that for the 1979 report which I did with a lot of help from other people, but I was responsible for it.
 So the Society of Accountants who presented the prize, presented it to me in 1980 for the best annual report.
 Well there was nowhere further for me to go, so my reward was I was transferred to Auckland, to a company called General Foods which needed some fresh ideas on the human side of the business.

-I went into General Foods; and I felt that Wattie [Wattie’s] was a terrific company ‘cause it was quite an egalitarian approach.
-Sir James Wattie was an absolute icon and he was a marvellous man; he used to have his smoko [morning tea break] with the staff in the staff canteen.
-And if Lady Wattie was busy doing something else he’d have his lunch there as well; he had no airs and graces.
-He used to have some sayings that I took greatly to heart; one of them was, ‘The only place where success comes before work is in the dictionary’, and I remembered that quite vividly.
+I went into General Foods; and I felt that Wattie’s was a terrific company ‘cause it was quite an egalitarian approach.
+Sir James Wattie was an absolute icon and he was a marvellous man.
+But he used to have his smoko [morning tea break] with the staff in the staff canteen, and if Lady Wattie was busy doing something else he’d have his lunch there as well; he had no airs and graces.
+He used to have some sayings that I took greatly to heart – one of them was, ‘The only place where success comes before work is in the dictionary’, and I remembered that quite vividly.
 And another was, ‘Respect is earned, it’s not given’.
 So those were things that I used a bit in going to General Foods, where I was made the deputy managing director.

-And along with my own experience I realised that education was the best thing I could do for the children so the girls went to Auckland Dio [Diocesan School for Girls] and the boys went to Kings [College]; and that’s paid, I think, in my opinion, big dividends, ‘cause I thoroughly enjoyed my involvement at Kings ‘cause you meet a lot of parents who are similar to yourself, who you know, like to work hard and earn whatever they got.
-And we could help one another with trips – I was always a starter to go on the school trips, and it was a joy to me that I was based at Tip Top corner on the Great South Road, which wasn’t far from Kings, so I could sneak out and coach; I helped coach rugby teams, and I went to everything I could at the school.
+And along with my own experience I realised that education was the best thing I could do for the children so the girls went to Auckland Dio [Diocesan School for Girls] and the boys went to Kings [College]; and that’s paid, I think, in my opinion, big dividends.
+I thoroughly enjoyed my involvement at Kings ‘cause you meet a lot of parents who are similar to yourself who, you know, like to work hard and earn whatever they got, and that we could help one another with trips.
+I was always a starter to go on the school trips, and it was a joy to me that I was based at Tip Top corner on the Great South Road which wasn’t far from Kings, so I could sneak out and coach.
+I helped coach the rugby teams, and I went to everything I could at the school.
 That was a great occasion; made some wonderful friends, too.
 So Auckland was pretty good to me.

 Just going back – we just had a talk from John Newlands … you’d know John?